AnthonyH93/HexaCalc/README.md

 ### Customization options
 * 8 different system colours which change the colour of buttons and the app icon
-* The ability to disable or enable the binary and decimal calculators should the user not require them
+* The ability to disable or enable any combination of calculator tabs allowing the user to focus on what is important for them
 * The option to change the default calculator text colour from white to your selected colour
+* Options for the copy and paste clipboard gestures as well as the ability to disable them

-The settings menu also has links to the privacy policy and terms and conditions documents.
+The settings menu also includes navigation to the About HexaCalc view which has links to the privacy policy and terms and conditions documents.

 ### Device Screenshots for Settings Tab